Bush2021/chrome_plus/README.md

 Built and released automatically using GitHub Actions.
 Download link: https://github.com/Bush2021/chrome_plus/releases/.

 ## Installation
-The key is to ensure that `version.dll` is placed in the same directory as `chrome.exe`.
-It’s recommended to download the [Chrome offline installation package](https://github.com/Bush2021/chrome_installer), extract it twice to obtain the Chrome program files, and then place them in the App folder.
+Please make sure to put `version.dll` in the same directory as `chrome.exe`.
+It's recommended to download the [Chrome offline installer package](https://github.com/Bush2021/chrome_installer), extract it twice to get the Chrome program files, and then place them in the [App](https://github.com/Bush2021/chrome_plus/releases/latest) folder.

 ## Compatibility
 * All browsers based on the latest stable branches of Chromium are theoretically supported.